emacs-mirror/emacs/mps/manual/source/reference/index.rst

     *mps_arena* is the arena to restore the protection state for.

-    This function restores the protection state that the MPS has remembered when the client called
+    This function restores the protection state that the MPS has remembered when the :term:`client program` called
     :c:func:`mps_arena_unsafe_expose_remember_protection`.
 The purpose
     of remembering and restoring the protection state is to avoid the need for the MPS to recompute all the :term:`remembered sets